Gitatme123/stock-analysis/README.md

 ### Deliverable 1 - Explanation of code and what it is doing for us

 > The code we were told to use is not the code that I put together for my previous exercise.
 The code we were told to use caused more confusion than good due to the comments using different syntax to explain what was needed, or just clearly stating different requirements.
+That being said I was able to piece everything together to achieve a more efficient run time.
+The details of my code are included below!

 > 1. The tickerIndex is set equal to zero before looping over the rows.
 <img width="794" alt="Screen Shot 2022-01-10 at 1 41 20 PM" src="https://user-images.githubusercontent.com/95602006/148866628-5a7dc63e-6f77-4b93-af11-f186d1ead54f.png">